githedgehog/docs/docs/user-guide/devices.md

 # Switches and Servers

-All devices in the Hedgehog Fabric are divided into two groups: switches and servers, represented by the corresponding `Switch` and `Server` objects in the API.
-These objects are needed to define all participants of the Fabric and their roles in the Wiring Diagram as well as [Connections](./connections.md) between them.
+All devices in a Hedgehog Fabric are divided into two groups: switches and servers, represented by the corresponding `Switch` and `Server` objects in the API.
+These objects are needed to define all of the participants of the Fabric and their roles in the Wiring Diagram, together with `Connection` objects (see [Connections](./connections.md)).

 ## Switches

 Switches are the main building blocks of the Fabric.
 They are represented by `Switch` objects in the API.
 These objects consist of basic metadata like name, description, location, role, as well as port group speeds, port breakouts, ASN, IP addresses, and more.
-Additionally, it contains a reference to the `SwitchProfile` object that defines the switch model and capabilities, more details can be found in the [Switch Profiles and Port Naming](./profiles.md) section.
+Additionally, a `Switch` contains a reference to a `SwitchProfile` object that defines the switch model and capabilities.
+More details can be found in the [Switch Profiles and Port Naming](./profiles.md) section.

 ```yaml
 apiVersion: wiring.githedgehog.com/v1alpha2